marksivan/trivia-application-project/README.md

 The game uses **min-heaps and max-heaps** to manage and prioritize questions:

--  **Max-Heap**: Stores hard questions and allows quick access to the most challenging ones.
+- 📥 `MaxHeap.java`: Efficiently retrieves hard questions with the highest difficulty scores.
--  **Min-Heap**: Stores easy questions and ensures the easiest available question is served when needed.
--  **ArrayList**: Maintains medium-difficulty questions in random order for balanced gameplay.
+- 📤 `MinHeap.java`: Quickly accesses the easiest questions available.
+- 📊 `PriorityQueue.java`: Manages underlying heap behavior to streamline dynamic transitions.
+- 📋 Medium questions are selected randomly from an `ArrayList`.

 ## How to Compile and Run